saylesss88/nix-book/src/nix/gpg-agent.md

 GnuPG uses a more complex scheme in which a user has a primary keypair and then zero or more additional subordinate keypairs.

+Signing public keys with the corresponding private key is called _self-signing_, and a public key that has self-signed user IDs bound to it is called a _certificate_.

 `gpg-agent` is a daemon to manage secret (private) keys independently from any protocol.
 It is used as a backed for gpg and gpgsm as well as for a couple of other utilities. --[man gpg-agent](https://man.cx/gpg-agent)